censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Although Ouinet is much lighter in resources than other data-sharing applications, it can still result in increased data usage and fees.
 We recommend keeping an eye on the app's data usage (under Android settings) and running CENO on Wi-Fi instead of mobile connections.

-### Does the CENO Browser use a lot of battery on my phone?
+### Does the CENO Browser use a lot of battery on my device?

 Short answer: more than your usual browser.